-As a peer-driven event, 2nd Legal Leaders Asia Forum will reflect the needs and issues of Managing Partners across Asia.
-The content of the programme has been strategically researched and produced with the delegate in mind and offers current and topical sessions relevant to all law firms across Asia.
+As a peer-driven event, the 2nd Legal Leaders Asia Forum will reflect the needs and issues of Managing Partners across Asia.
+The content of the programme has been strategically researched.
+It the produced with the delegate in mind and offers current and topical sessions relevant to all law firms across Asia.
 In particular, Matthew Bubb, Managing Partner, Ashurt and Nick Seddon, Partner, Beaton Capital, have helped design the event in conjunction with organizer Chilli IQ.

 In anticipation of the event, here’s a Q&A with Nick Seddon, Partner, Beaton Capital to preview what’s to come later this month in Hong Kong: